 USDA.
 These plants are under continuous inspection by a USDA inspector.
 Other procedures are the same as for Equal-To plants, except that meat packages will be marked with a USDA inspection symbol and can be sold either within the state or across state lines.

 USDA defines farm-raised game species as “non-amenable” to inspection.
 USDA plants will offer inspected slaughter and processing of these animals, but it is a voluntary inspection that the farmer must pay for.
 The USDA mark of inspection for “non-amenable” species is a triangle rather than a circle.

+Some USDA plants also offer custom-exempt processing.
+In that case, the animal need not be inspected by the USDA inspector assigned to that plant.
+Packages of meat will be marked “Not for Sale.”

 Licensing: